zulfadlizainal/engineer/docs/lte_nbiot/lte_nbiot_featurealgo.md

 #### NPUSCH Scheduling Rules

-!> NPUSCH is always scheduled 8ms after received NPDCCH (DCI).
+>NPUSCH is always scheduled 8ms after received NPDCCH (DCI).

-!> ACK/NACK for NPUSCH is sent inside NPDCCH because NB-IoT does not have PHICH like LTE.
+>ACK/NACK for NPUSCH is sent inside NPDCCH because NB-IoT does not have PHICH like LTE.

-!> Next NPDCCH (DCI) for next transmission is 3ms after NPUSCH.
+>Next NPDCCH (DCI) for next transmission is 3ms after NPUSCH.
 Same NPDCCH is used for ACK/NACK for NPUSCH.

 <br>
 <img src="\lte_nbiot\img\lte_nbiot_npuschsch.png" width=100% height=100% />